Foxhound013/EAPS_310_R-ShortCourse/README.md

   For many of you this class will be the first time you've interacted with R, and that's okay!
 The aim of this short course in R is to get you up to speed with the basics and on your way to completing assignments efficiently in R as well as giving you the tools to use R elsewhere in your career as you move forward.
 This document will lay out the short course for you with short descriptions of each section.

 ## 1. Getting Started with R
   This section will take you through installing R and RStudio.
 You don't have to use RStudio for programming in R but it'll save you a lot of time and be very helpful to you along the way.
-In this section, we will breifly discuss the use of R Markdown as well as R Projects.

 ## 2. Data types and Structures in R
   The goal of this section is to give you the basics of data types and structures available in R.